Cloud Identity Management Challenges

 Cloud Identity providers, or IDPs, have been taking the world of IT by storm.
 According to an estimate from Gartner, cloud-based identity is and will continue to be, one of the fastest-growing cloud-based services.

-However, managing identities from the cloud is not without its challenges.
+However, managing identity from the cloud is not without its challenges.
 Understanding the issues that arise from shifting to cloud-based identities will leave managers more equipped to handle them.

 Although cloud identity services initially make it easier for users to access their applications, complexity can quickly increase with the number of applications being accessed.
 Each application has a different set of password requirements, such as expiration cycles and length/complexity rules.
 The variety of requirements often creates a situation of diminishing productivity, as every user ends up investing more time and effort just to keep up with these rules.
 Imagine the increase in employee frustration as they spend more and more time trying to reset, remember, and manage these constantly changing passwords across all of their applications.
 Perhaps an even greater concern is the security risks caused by the same users who react to this “password fatigue” by using obvious or reused passwords written down on post-it notes or saved in Excel files on laptops.